-First, some of the reasons women leave men and then we’ll follow with some of the reasons men leave women:
+Here are some of the reasons women leave men.
+And then we’ll follow with some of the reasons men leave women:

 - “I hurt all the time because I feel alone and abandoned.”